Kitware/candela/README.md

  * `omitTrends` will remove the trend thresholds and abbreviations, so the trend values will be displayed without thresholds or abbreviations, and max values are derived from the trend values
+ * `multipleValues` will render box and whisker plots for some cells in the result table by setting their "current" value to an array.